 Through your gifts, Northbrook is able to contribute to the support of nearly thirty local and global missionaries, ministry initiatives, and international partners.
-This page highlights some of those missionaries and partners.
-Don't miss the links to videos, web sites, blogs, and newsletters!
+This page highlights some of them.

 Szabolcs serves with CRM (Church Resource Ministries) and Barnabas Csoport in Budapest Hungary.
 CRM empowers leaders to go to the unreached and unchurched, to bring transformation among the poor, and to mobilize the Church for mission…so that disciples are made among the nations.

 Szabolcs mentors and trains church planters in evangelism, visits young people in juvenile detention centers to talk with them about God, and leads courses for pastors and youth workers.

 Take a few minutes and watch this video about Barnabas Csoport (the Barnabas Group) https://vimeo.com/9733242

 Walter & Marian Pimpong serve with International Needs in Ghana.
 Their work includes evangelism and discipleship, education and community development, protecting women and children from exploitation, and helping to train women in vocational skills.

 "We are born with potential, yet we see a lot of human potential go to waste in many communities in Ghana and abroad as a result of barriers of extreme poverty, deprivation, exclusion, disease, hunger, discouragement and limited opportunities.
 For many years International Needs Ghana has made great strides in reaching many communities in Ghana with various developmental projects, bringing hope to many individuals and families by providing skills and empowering the most vulnerable to make the most of the little they have." http://internationalneedsgh.org/gh/